NickolasBoyer/willwillems/projects/whoishiringme.md

 # Whoishiring.me

-Whoishiring.me is a simple subscribable search machine for the monthly “Who is hiring?” posted on Hacker News.
+Whoishiring.me is one of the first web dev side projects I ever built.
+It's a simple subscribable search machine for the monthly “Who is hiring?” posted on Hacker News.

-Whoishiring.me is currently hosted on Firebase hosting while the backend is managed by Google App Engine, there is still a lot to improve though.
-Currently we are using Sparkpost which we migrated to after using a custom system for a while.
-So far the hosting of this app has cost $0.00 in total.
+The project briefly reached #1 on [Hacker News](https://news.ycombinator.com/item?id=16743030) when it launched instantly collecting around 1,000 subscribers in its first day.

+Whoishiring.me is currently hosted on Netlify where it auto-rebuilds every month.